eduardojmatos/workshop-design-patterns/README.md

 # Installation

 To install the project, just clone the repo and run `npm install`.

 To start, there is some scripts like:

-- `npm run dev`
+- `npm start`
   Executes two other tasks, `watch:src` and `watch:test`.
 This two tasks observes `src` and `test` folders and executes some scripts, like babel transpiler and mocha.
 - `npm test`
   Default task to run mocha tests and istanbul coverage analysis.

 # Design Patterns

 Initially, there are 6 JavaScript Design Patterns on this repo (constructor has a variation, the prototype).
 The idea is to add all known JS design patterns.